kahypar/mt-kahypar/README.md

 The Steiner tree metric is the most versatile metric that we provide at the moment.
 A Steiner tree is a tree with minimal weight that connects a subset of the nodes on a graph (a more detailed definition can be found [here][SteinerTrees]).
 For a subset with exactly two nodes, finding a Steiner tree reverts to computing the shortest path between the two nodes.
 When optimizing the Steiner tree metric, we map the node set of a hypergraph H onto the nodes of a target graph G. The objective is to minimize the total weight of all Steiner trees induced by the nets of H on G.
 For a net e, dist(Λ(e)) is the weight of the minimal Steiner tree connecting the blocks Λ(e) spanned by net e on G. The Steiner tree metric can be used to accurately model wire-lengths in VLSI design or communication costs in distributed systems when some processors do not communicate with each other directly or with different speeds.

 Note that finding a Steiner tree is an NP-hard problem.
 We therefore enforce a strict upper bound on the number of nodes of the target graph G which are 64 nodes at the moment.
-If you want to map a hypergraph onto larger targer graphs, you can use recursive multisectioning.
+If you want to map a hypergraph onto larger target graphs, you can use recursive multisectioning.
 For example, if you want to map a hypergraph onto a graph with 4096 nodes, you can first partition the hypergraph into 64 blocks, and then map each block of the partition onto a subgraph of the target graph with 64 nodes.
 We plan to integrate this technique into Mt-KaHyPar in the future.

 Custom Objective Functions
 -----------

 We have implemented a common interface for all gain computation techniques that we use in our refinement algorithms.
 This enables us to extend Mt-KaHyPar with new objective functions without having to modify the internal implementation of the refinement algorithms.
-A step-by-step guide how you can implement your own objective function can be found [here][CustomObjectiveFunction].
+A step-by-step guide on how you can implement your own objective function can be found [here][CustomObjectiveFunction].

 Improving Compile Times
 -----------